ketsugi/plexacious/README.md

 ### start
 `start()`

 Start the bot.
-This will allow the bot to respond to commands and start the digest timer.
+This will start the digest timer.
 If the bot is already stopped, this will do nothing.

 ##### Return
 Returns the Plexacious object instance for method chaining.